dotenv-org/dotenv-org.github.io/blog/_posts/2023-05-16-dotenv-vault-vs-doppler.md

 On the other hand, the rotation of the `DOTENV_KEY` in our Vault solution serves as a practical approach to securing your environment variables.
 Regularly updating the key minimizes unauthorized access and keeps your secrets safe.
 While not available for all languages and frameworks yet, our ever-growing list includes Golang, Ruby, and Python as the latest additions.

-### 1st party secret storage
+### First party secret storage
 Doppler may have some impressive security features, but one significant drawback is that it relies on a [3rd party service to store the secrets](https://www.verygoodsecurity.com/).
 This creates a single point of failure, on which the entirety of the platform’s operations relies on and is generally a bad practice, as we have witnessed [time](https://www.csoonline.com/article/2130877/the-biggest-data-breaches-of-the-21st-century.html) and [time again](https://cointelegraph.com/news/ledger-data-leak-a-simple-mistake-exposed-270k-crypto-wallet-buyers).

 That's why we're proud of Dotenv Vault's in-house secret handling workflow, which doesn't involve storage at all.
 Instead, we handle the entire payload and decryption process in-memory before flushing it, leaving no trace of unsecured data on our servers.
 So even if our Vault servers were breached, the attackers would find nothing but empty bits.Here’s how the entire process works:

 {% include helpers/screenshot.html url="/assets/img/blog/common/dotenv_vault_security_overview.png" %}
-*Figure 3: Dotenv Vault Security Overview*
+*Figure 3: Dotenv Vault security overview*

 ### Rate limits and 2FA
 Two core features set Dotenv Vault and Doppler apart: rate limits and two-factor authentication (2FA).
 While we admit that Dotenv Vault's lack of 2FA is a drawback compared to Doppler, our solution's unique strengths shouldn't be overlooked.

 Doppler enforces a strict request limit of 240 per minute or 4 per second, which can degrade the user experience in exchange for ensuring platform responsiveness or promoting higher-tier plans.
 This means testing your application without a plan upgrade is impossible if it exceeds the request limit.

-## Dotenv Vault vs Doppler: Developer experience comparison
+## Dotenv Vault vs Doppler: Developer experience
 While core features are crucial when choosing between two comparable tools, the overall developer experience (DX) is just as important, if not more so.
 To better understand this concept, let's examine what makes a DX exceptional.

 A good developer experience is essentially an evaluation of a solution's accessibility to both beginners and experienced users.
 It incorporates best practices such as visual documentation, beginner tutorials, guided onboarding, sample applications, descriptive changelogs, or readme files.

 {% include helpers/screenshot.html url="/assets/img/blog/vault-vs-doppler/dotenv_vault_vs_doppler_developer_experience_comparison.png" %}
-*Figure 4: Dotenv Vault vs Doppler - Developer Experience Comparison*
+*Figure 4: Dotenv Vault vs Doppler - Developer experience comparison*

 ### Onboarding
 A great DX starts with the first interaction, so having a well-organized and guided onboarding process is essential.
 Both Dotenv Vault and Doppler cater to novice developers with a guided onboarding process starting from signup.
 However, Vault goes the extra mile by allowing users to set up their own project as a practical example instead of following a template like Doppler.